zth/rescript-relay/rescript-relay-documentation/docs/tutorial/6-queries-for-interaction.md

 <details>
 <summary>Deep dive: When to use a secondary query</summary>

-We've mentioned before that Relay is designed to help you fetch all of your data requirements for an entire screen up-front.
-But we can generalize this and say that it's a _user interaction_ that should have at most one query.
-Navigating to another screen is just one common type of user interaction.
+Relay is designed to help you fetch all of your data requirements for an entire screen up-front.
+But we can generalize this and say that a _user interaction_ should have at most one query.
+Navigating to another screen is just one (very) common type of user interaction.

-Within a screen, some interactions may disclose additional data from what was shown initially.
-If an interaction is performed relatively rarely, but needs a significant amount of additional data, it can be smart to fetch that additional data in a second query, performed when the interaction happens, rather than up-front when the screen is first loaded.
+Within a screen, some interactions may disclose more data than what was shown initially.
+If an interaction is performed relatively rarely, but needs a significant amount of additional data, it can be a good idea to fetch that additional data in a second query when the interaction happens, rather than up-front when the screen is first loaded.
 This makes that initial load faster and less expensive.

-There are also some interactions where the amount of data fetched is indefinite — e.g., a hovercard within a hovercard — and not feasible to know statically.
+There are also some interactions where the amount of additional data is indefinite — e.g., a hovercard within a hovercard — and not feasible to know statically.

 If data is lower-priority and should be loaded after the main data has loaded, but should pop in automatically without further user input, Relay has a feature called a _deferred fragment_ for that.
 We'll cover it later.
 </details>

 We’ve already prepared a hovercard component that you can put to use.
-However, it has been in a directory called `future` in order to avoid compilation errors since it uses `ImageFragment`.
+However, it has been in a directory called `future` in order to avoid compilation errors since it uses `Image_image`.
 Now that we’re at this stage of the tutorial, you can move the modules in `future` into `src/components`:

 ```
 mv future/* src/components